slmhastings/Penny-Blog/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 templateKey: blog-post
 title: What are the money things NO ONE tells you
 date: 2021-03-15T14:00:00.000Z
-description: >-
-  The things the boys are doing that we are not – and the mistakes stopping you from  financial success.
+description: "The things the boys are doing that we are not – and the mistakes stopping you from  financial success. "

-  Have you ever felt like despite how much you work, work, work… Your money isn’t working for you?
 featuredpost: false
 featuredimage: /img/screen-shot-2021-03-23-at-2.38.26-pm.png
 tags: